Android 10: When Will My Phone Get the Update?

 - LG G7 ThinQ, G7 variants (Released in select regions)

-- LG V40, LG V50 (Available in Korea and some areas, not in the US yet)
+- LG V50 (Available in Korea and some areas, Sprint V50 got it)

 - LG V30/35 is a maybe